 Dark woods such as rosewood and walnut are traditional and still some of the most desirable stands.

 These guidelines are very basic, however, they will get you started:

 Like the containers, the stands are often tall to allow the “cascading” branch a place to fall.

 Shohin bonsai (very small) are frequently displayed in groups.

-Thin slabs of burl and other fine woods can be appropriate for a forest or windswept bonsai.
+Thin slabs of burl and other fine woods can be appropriate for displaying a forest or windswept bonsai.